Chemical supplements were introduced to enhance production levels and reduce costs.

 Why Doesn’t Everyone Do It?

 The use of synthetic chemicals reduces production costs and enhances the profits of the winemaker.
 It requires less time in the vineyard and fewer employees.
-However this all comes at a price – not to the winemaker, but the ecosystem, the long term sustainability of the land, and the quality of the end product.
-The vines become dependent on the chemicals, lose their natural resistance to harmful influences, produce wine which lacks life and vitality, and bears no relation to the unique ‘terroir’ in which the vines are planted.
+However this all comes at a price – not to the winemaker, at least not in the short term, but the ecosystem, the long term sustainability of the land, and the quality of the end product.
+The vines become dependent on the chemicals, lose their natural resistance to harmful influences, produce grapes and wine which lack life and vitality, and bear no relation to the unique ‘terroir’ in which the vines are planted.